michaeltlombardi/pentola/content/02-character-creation/growth-and-change.md

 Once per adventure when a character makes a normal or harder test and uses a relevant skill bonus, make a mark beside that skill.
 At the end of each adventure, roll a d100 for each skill you marked during play.

-+ If the result of the roll is higher than the skill bonus, you have improved it - in this case, increase the bonus by 3.
++ If the result of the roll is higher than the skill bonus, you have improved it—in this case, increase the bonus by 3.
 + If the result is lower, the character has not learned enough to improve.

 **Every time** you botch a test using a skill, add 5 to the skill bonus.